liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/02-preparing-your-android-project-for-liferay-screens.markdown

 to communicate with your Liferay installation.
 You could have the greatest app in existence, but if it can't communicate with your Liferay installation then it's all for naught.
 Fortunately, setting this up is a simple task.
-In your project's `res/values` directory, create the new file `server_context.xml`.
+In your project's `res/values` directory, create a new file called `server_context.xml`.
 Add the following code to the new file:

     <?xml version="1.0" encoding="utf-8"?>
     <resources>